-Within the NMP, at Site 1193, Megasequence B consists, at the base, of inclined slope deposits that can be seen on seismic data as inclined reflections underneath the platform (Fig. F13A).
+In the northwestern parts of the MP2 platform, such as at Site 1193, Megasequence B consists, at the base, of inclined slope deposits that can be seen on seismic data as inclined reflections underneath the MP2 platform (Fig. F12A).
 At Sites 1193 and 1194, these early Miocene slope deposits were composed mostly of fine silt-sized carbonate debris, which became mixed with a pelagic fraction in a periplatform environment (lithologic Units IV and V at both sites).
 The top of these periplatform sediments immediately underneath the platform section at Site 1193 could be confined to ~16 Ma.
 No age-diagnostic markers were found in the platform section above.
-Considering that the top of Megasequence B (platform top) was dated through seismic correlation along the B/C boundary to ~11.0 Ma, the northern platform growth may span ~5 m.y. in the middle Miocene.
-The top of this platform at Site 1193 shows signs of meteoric diagenesis.
-Topographically below the northern platform, Site 1194 penetrated an upper-slope section in a margin proximal position adjacent to NMP.
-The top of Megasequence B at Site 1194 is represented by a hardground surface, which caps an interval interpreted as a neritic outer ramp deposited in 30-50 m paleowater depth (lithologic Subunit IIIA).
-The base of this interval, marked by another hardground surface, can be clearly mapped on the seismic data.
+Considering that the top of Megasequence B (platform top) was dated through seismic correlation along the B/C boundary to 11.0 (+/- 0.2) Ma, MP2 may span about 5 m.y. in the middle Miocene.
+The top of the MP2 platform at Site 1193 shows signs of meteoric diagenesis.
+Topographically below the MP2 platform, Site 1194 penetrated an upper-slope section in a margin proximal position adjacent to MP2.
+The top of Megasequence B at Site 1194 is represented by a hardground surface, that caps an interval interpreted as a neritic outer ramp deposited in <60 m of paleowater depth (lithologic subunit IIIA).
+The base of this interval, marked by another hardground surface, can be clearly mapped on the seismic data and correlates to an age in the open plateau area of $12.5 \pm 0.5$ Ma.
 The interval overlies neritic upper-slope and hemipelagic sediments, indicating a shallowing-upward trend and thus a sea level lowering in the latest middle Miocene.

 Megasequence B on the open plateau is mostly composed of a mixture of distal periplatform and pelagic components.
-In the most distal Site 1195, the top of Megasequence B coincides with a 20- to 30-m-thick interval rich in glauconite overlying distal periplatform sediments.
+In the most distal Site 1195, the top of Megasequence B coincides with a 20- to 30-m-thick interval rich in glauconites overlying distal periplatform sediments.
 The absence of neritic components indicates a reduction of neritic carbonate production at the end of the middle Miocene.